A panic attack is an abrupt surge of intense fear or intense discomfort that reaches a peak within minutes.

 For panic disorder, persistent concern or worry about additional panic attacks or their consequences occurs such as losing control, having a heart attack, “going crazy”.

-Yes, individuals with panic disorder will experience significant changes in behavior related to the panic attacks such as behaviours designed to avoid having panic attacks.
+Individuals with reoccurring panic symptoms or panic disorder will experience significant changes in behavior related to the panic attacks, including behaviours designed to avoid having future panic attacks.
 This may include avoidance of exercise as it increased heart rate and rapid breathing or unfamiliar situations.

-Panic Attack – What else can panic attacks be attributed to?
+What else can panic attack symptoms be attributed to?

 Our psychologists will discuss this in session with you should you be suffering from ongoing panic symptoms.
 We need to rule out the disturbance is not attributable to the physiological effects of a substance use such as drugs or medication, as well as another medical conditions such hyperthyroidism or cardiopulmonary disorders.
 Our psychologists adopt a holistic approach to rule out all other medical factors.

-Panic Attack – What if my panic attack only occurs in social situations?
+What if my panic attack symptoms only occur in social situations?

 Often panic attacks occur in response to feared social situations or in response to circumscribed phobic situations (i.e., spiders or heights), obsessions or reminders of a traumatic event due to threatened harm to self, or separation from attachment figures (e.g., separation anxiety).
 As such, our psychologists are experienced in evidence-based therapy and techniques to overcome panic symptoms and to rule out other factors.